7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 What Stands Out

-Zero licensing cost.
-If your needs are simple - display a map, place some markers, and read basic location information - Leaflet with OSM tiles can be truly free.
-You can host tiles offline or use free tile providers to ensure your app has accurate, good-quality map data without any cost.
-This is unmatched by any commercial platform.
+Zero licensing cost and no vendor dependency.
+If your needs are simple - display a map, place markers, read basic location data - Leaflet with OSM tiles can be truly free.
+You own the stack, with no API keys to manage, no terms that change overnight, and no pricing surprises.

 Considerations